mythril-forge/homebrew-spells/spells/cantrips/produce-flame.md

 When you cast this spell, you can choose to immediately hurl the flame, or carry it with you.

 ### Hurl Flame
-You hurl the the mass of flame at a creature or object that you can see within range.
+You hurl the the mass of flame at a creature or object within range.
 Make a Ranged Spell Attack against your target.
 On a hit, the target takes `1d10` fire damage.